shaneoh10/ms3-precise-calibration/TESTING.md

 - In the contact section users can see an address, email, and phone number for each office so that they can easily contact or visit Precise Calibration's offices.

 #### I want to be easily directed to any social media channels to connect / network with Precise Calibration
-- In the footer at the bottom of the home page, there are social media icons which are cleary displayed to the user.
+- In the footer at the bottom of the home page, there are social media icons which are clearly displayed to the user.
 - I tested each icon individually to verify that when clicked they open up the correct social media website in a new tab.

 ### Employees